darkwaterfoundation/docs/escape.md

 $ make
 ```

 Once compiled, attach your CPPM receiver to the CPPM connector (see here CPPM set up) and run the program - you will see the output for each channel on the screen as it runs.
-Attaching motors to each of the motor connectors will allow you to control them individually by moving the sticks on your RC transmitter.
+Attaching servos to the Servo rail will allow you to control them individually by moving the sticks on your RC transmitter.

 ```bash
 $ sudo ./PPM